Family and Medical Leave Act

 Under the FMLA, employees are required to provide the university with 30 calendar days of advanced notice prior to the expected start of FMLA leave, including requests for leave based on an expected birth, adoption or placement of a child in foster care.
 When a date of birth, adoption or placement of a child in foster care requires leave to begin in less than 30 days, notice must be provided as soon as is practical.

 In any case, when 30-day advance notice is not possible, the employee must provide as much advance notice as possible, ordinarily within less than two business days from the time they become aware of the need for leave.

-- Request FMLA leave by contacting an HR Expert 30 days before a qualifying life event.
-HR will provide a packet of required forms.
+- Request FMLA leave by contacting an Absence Partner 30 days before a qualifying life event or by completing the required information found on the Public CARE Report.

 - Within 15 days of requesting leave, provide a written Certificate of Health Care Provider form from your physician for personal illness or the physician of your family member for a family illness.

 The university requires employees to use accrued vacation and/or sick leave concurrently with using unpaid FMLA leave.
-Vacation and/or sick leave can count against the 12 weeks of allowed FMLA leave per year.
-Pregnancy, disability or maternity leave for the birth of a child is considered a qualifying serious health condition and may be counted in the 12 weeks of allowed FMLA leave per year.
+Vacation and/or sick leave, as well as catastrophic leave, if applicable, can count against the 12 weeks of allowed FMLA leave.
+Pregnancy, disability or maternity leave for the birth of a child is considered a qualifying serious health condition and may be counted in the 12 weeks of allowed FMLA leave.
 Workers' compensation leave can also count against an employee's FMLA leave entitlement.